ohs-foundation/ohs-player-reference-client-app/README.md

 }
 ```

-The [library README](https://github.com/ohs-foundation/ohs-player-reference-client-library#readme) is a standalone user guide; this repository then serves as the worked example.
+The [library README](https://github.com/ohs-foundation/ohs-player-reference-client-library#readme) is a standalone user guide.
+This repository then serves as the worked example.

 ## From FHIR data to view state

 A screen never consumes a raw FHIR resource.
-It consumes a typed *view-state* — a flat, serializable data class containing exactly the fields the screen needs.
-View-state is produced by a configuration-driven pipeline:
+It consumes a typed *view-state*: a flat, serializable data class with exactly the fields the screen needs.
+Four steps produce it:

 1. **Author** configuration as FHIR `Binary` resources (a `ViewDefinition`, a `ViewJoinMap`, and a `ViewConfig`).
 2. **Generate** typed Kotlin from those Binaries at build time via the `ig-codegen` plugin.